 In principle, the driving licence’s withdrawal thus only affects the entitlement to drive motor vehicles in Germany.
 Whether the ordered revocation also affects the issuing country or other foreign countries depends on the regulations of the respective country.

 Defence Options with experienced lawyers

-Ultimately, it is also essential to take the necessary legal steps and lodge appeals in order to avert driving bans or withdrawal of the driving licence in advance.
+Ultimately, it is also essential to take the necessary legal steps and lodge appeals to avert driving bans or withdrawal of the driving licence in advance.
 The driving ban will be imposed in a judgement or set in a fine.
-The necessary appeal against the fine notice can be lodged within the two-week period, for example, in order to prevent the notice from taking legal effect and thus the driving ban from being imposed.
-However, in order to circumvent a driving ban, it is necessary to credibly discuss the intervention of a case group such as momentary failure, disproportionate measurement or particular hardship before the competent authority.
-For this procedure it is highly recommended to engage an experienced lawyer for traffic law as well as immigration and residence law.
+The necessary appeal against the fine notice can be lodged within the two-week period, for example, to prevent the notice from taking legal effect and thus the driving ban from being imposed.
+However, to circumvent a driving ban, it is necessary to credibly discuss a case group’s intervention such as momentary failure, disproportionate measurement, or particular hardship before the competent authority.
+For this procedure, it is highly recommended to engage an experienced lawyer for traffic law and immigration and residence law.

 Our lawyers at Schlun & Elseven are experienced in dealing with the road traffic and driving licence authorities as well as in negotiations in court.
 We have the necessary expertise and many years of experience to ward off driving bans or the withdrawal of your driving licence for you.
 We also help you to deal with all other questions concerning foreign driving licences.
-We can advise you on site at our offices in Aachen, Cologne and Düsseldorf and throughout Germany with the help of our conference rooms in Berlin, Hamburg, Munich, Stuttgart and Frankfurt.
-Clear communication with our clients is particularly important to us, which is why we offer our services both in English and a number of other languages.
+We can advise you on-site at our offices in Aachen, Cologne and Düsseldorf and throughout Germany with our conference rooms in Berlin, Hamburg, Munich, Stuttgart and Frankfurt.
+Clear communication with our clients is essential to us, which is why we offer our services both in English and several other languages.